 ONE Wake is a non-partisan, multi-ethnic, multi-issue group of religious congregations, associations, and other non-profits in the Wake County area with aggregate membership totaling in excess of 50,000 households.

-St. Paul’s has been part of ONE Wake from its origins as Wake County Sponsors in 2018.
+St. Paul’s has been part of ONE Wake from its origins as the Wake County Sponsoring Committee in 2018.
 Our people have become known for consistently showing up at actions and assemblies, offering our voices and energy to move actions forward.
 ONE Wake helps form leaders from within St. Paul’s by offering guidance on organizing people through relationship building.

 Learn more about this opportunity for community engagement on our ONE Wake at St. Paul’s webpage.